apache/incubator-myriad/docs/how-it-works.md

 Let's look at how we can achieve above, that is, how we can run YARN along side Mesos.
 The diagram below gives an overview:

 ![How it works](images/how-it-works.png)

+Each node in the cluster has both daemons, Mesos slave and YARN node manager, installed.
+By default, the Mesos slave daemon is started on each node and advertises all available resources to the Mesos Master.

+Myriad can launch NodeManager as a task under Mesos Slave, let's look at how:

+1. Myriad makes a decision to launch a new NodeManager.
+It passes the required configuration and task launch information to Mesos Master which forwards that to the Mesos Slave(s).
+Mesos slave configures Node Manager appropriately before launching it.
+For ex: In the above diagram, Node Manager is allotted 2.5 CPU and 2.5 GB RAM.
+2. NodeManager, upon startup, advertises configured resources to YARN's Resource Manager.
+In the above example, 2 CPU and 2 GB RAM are advertised.
+3. YARN's Resource Manager can launch containers now, via this Node Manager.
+The launched containers will be mounted under the configured cgroup hierarchy, as explained earlier.